2022 Conference USA Football Championship Game

 The 2022 Conference USA Football Championship Game was a college football game played on December 2, 2022, at the Alamodome in San Antonio.
 It was the 18th edition of the Conference USA Football Championship Game and determined the champion of Conference USA (C–USA) for the 2022 season.
 The game began at 7:00 pm and aired on CBS Sports Network.
 The contest saw the host UTSA Roadrunners defeat the North Texas Mean Green 48–27 to claim the conference title for the second straight season.
 Sponsored by tax services and consulting firm Ryan LLC, the game was officially known as the Ryan Conference USA Football Championship Game.

-This was the final C-USA game for both teams, which are joining the American Athletic Conference in July 2023.
+This was the final C-USA game for both teams, which joined the American Athletic Conference in July 2023.

-Previous season

-The 2021 Conference USA Football Championship Game featured UTSA against Western Kentucky.
-UTSA won 49–41.

 Teams

+North Texas and UTSA previously met in the regular season, also hosted at the Alamodome, with the Roadrunners defeating the Mean Green 31–27.

 North Texas

+North Texas finished the regular season with an overall record of 7–5, going 6–2 in C-USA play to finish tied for second in the conference with Western Kentucky.
+The Mean Green were selected for the championship game over the Hilltoppers due to tiebreakers as North Texas defeated Western Kentucky 40–13 in the regular season.
+This was the Mean Green's second appearance in the C-USA championship game, losing 17–41 to Florida Atlantic in the 2017 championship game.

+The Mean Green were led by seventh-year head coach Seth Littrell in what would be his last game as the program's head coach.

 UTSA

+The Roadrunners finished the regular season with an overall record of 10–2, going 8–0 in C-USA play to finish first in the conference.
+UTSA's only losses of the regular season were against no. 24 Houston, 35–37 in triple overtime, and 20–41 against no. 21 Texas.
+This was the Roadrunners' second appearance in the C-USA Championship game, having defeated Western Kentucky 49–41 in the previous year's championship game.

+The Roadrunners were led by third-year head coach Jeff Traylor.